 Open - Consultation in progress

 The CAA is currently looking to provide clarity on its expected approach to the economic regulation of any new capacity expansion of London airports and any associated costs that may be incurred during Q6 and subsequently.
-A discussion paper would help the CAA in developing a policy statement towards the end of the year.
+Stakeholders have the opportunity to comment on our draft policy statement before the CAA publishes its policy statement in spring 2015.